The undergraduate art history program at UA teaches skills that can lead to a wide variety of careers.

 Critical thinking, visual literacy, in-depth research, strong writing, public speaking and communication skills, attention to detail, are just a few examples.
 As a result, many of our undergrads have gone on to careers that you might not expect – for example, in non-profits, social media, owning their own business, law and medicine – as well as many different fields related to art history.
 Students who are seeking a major to prepare them for a world of transferable skills should check out what a few of our alumni are doing now – and find out about more of them on this page.

-Viola Moten Ratliffe (BA 2008, art history) is the shop manager for Bib & Tucker Sew-Op in Avondale in east Birmingham, Alabama, a nonprofit organization that teaches skills and provides economic opportunity for participants.
+Viola Moten Ratcliffe (BA 2008, art history) is the program manager for Bib & Tucker Sew-Op in Avondale in east Birmingham, Alabama, a nonprofit organization that teaches skills and provides economic opportunity for participants.

 - Aaron Sanders Head (BA 2013, art history) has a studio on Main Street in Greensboro, Alabama, where he exhibits and sells his own hand-dyed, -embroidered, and -quilted textile art.
 In March 2021, he hosted printmaking student Sarah Dittmann’s MFA exhibition.